StreakyCobra/gws/README.md

         $ gws fetch

-  `fetch` accepts the `--hide-clean` option, which has the same effect as for `status`.
+  `fetch` accepts the `--only-changes` option, which has the same effect as for `status`.

 * It can also (for the same reasons) pull the modifications from origin for